complia/ZoaForLive/README.md

 ## Patch
-To use a patch, drag the `Zoa.amxd` into a midi track.
-Map to ableton controls, set axis sensitivity and origin (natural resting output)
+To use the patch, drag the `Zoa.amxd` into a midi track.
+Use each instance to map ableton controls, set axis sensitivity and the origin (Zoa's natural resting output)